 What is Lacy Phacelia?

-The lacy phacelia flower is a 1- to 3-foot, leggy wildflower with a bloom that looks similar to thistle.
+The lacy phacelia flower is a 1 to 3 foot (0.5-1 m.), leggy wildflower with a bloom that looks similar to a thistle.
 It is a heavy nectar producer.
-An attractive addition to the ornamental bed, you might want to plant some of the purple tansy wildflower to attract pollinators.
+An attractive addition to the ornamental bed, you might want to plant some of the purple tansy wildflowers to attract pollinators.
 In fact, you might want to plant several.

 Lacy Phacelia Info